 The amount of exercise an adult Bernese requires varies between 1 and 5 miles daily, depending on his fitness and how he has been reared.
 They are very accommodating and if the owner is not feeling well, they will accept the fact that their exercise has to be temporarily restricted, they do not become neurotic about such things.
 Common sense is needed when the dog is very young as a fast growing dog can quickly tire and needs plenty of rest periods.
 You will get plenty of attention when out with your Bernese and this can be as tiring for a puppy as it is initially flattering for you.

-Bernese are generally very willing to please their owners and therefore fairly easy to train, especially when rewarded with treats from an early age and the association with good behaviour is made at a young age.
+Bernese are generally good eaters and very willing to please their owners and therefore fairly easy to train, especially when rewarded with treats from an early age and the association with good behaviour is made at a young age.
 A Bernese quickly becomes a part of the family and most owners soon wonder how their lives were ever complete without one and go on to have another.

 To quote the Swiss Professor Heim who, in the early part of the 20th century, did much to establish the breed as we know it today…

 “All the Swiss Mountain Dogs are without deceit, excellent house and family dogs, by other breeds hardly to be surpassed for their attachment, loyalty, alertness and understanding.
 The Bernese is, for me, the loveliest dog to be found anywhere.”